UBC-CS/cpsc330-2022W1/_sources/README.md

 ## Lecture schedule (tentative)

-**Live lectures**: The lectures will be in-person in **[DMP 310](http://www.maps.ubc.ca/PROD/index.php) from 11am to 12:20pm**.
-See [the Calendar](https://htmlpreview.github.io/?https://github.com/UBC-CS/cpsc330/blob/master/docs/calendar.html).
+**Live lectures**: The lectures will be in-person in **[DMP 310](http://www.maps.ubc.ca/PROD/index.php) from 11am to 12:20pm**, as marked in [the Calendar](https://htmlpreview.github.io/?https://github.com/UBC-CS/cpsc330/blob/master/docs/calendar.html).
 The lectures will be live streamed.
-You can find the link to Panopto folder in Canvas.
+You can find the link of Panopto videos in Canvas.
 That said, consider the recordings a backup resource and do not completely rely on it.
 You will get a lot more out of the course if you show up in person.

 This course will be run in a semi flipped classroom format.
-There will be pre-watch videos for many lectures in the first half of the course.
-All the videos are available on YouTube and are posted in the schedule below.
+There will be pre-watch videos for many lectures, at least in the first half of the course.
+All the videos are available on [YouTube](https://www.youtube.com/playlist?list=PLHofvQE1VlGtZoAULxcHb7lOsMved0CuM) and are posted in the schedule below.
 Try to watch the assigned videos before the corresponding lecture.
-During the lecture, I'll summarize important points and focus on demos, iClickers, and Q&A.
+During the lecture, I'll summarize the important points from the videos and focus on demos, iClickers, and Q&A.

 I'll be developing lecture notes directly in this repository.
 So if you check them before the lecture, they might be in a draft form.
 Once they are finalized, I'll post them in the [Course Jupyter book](https://ubc-cs.github.io/cpsc330/README.html).